Exploration High School

 Extra programming

-Extracurricular programming leans into student passions as ExHS continues to develop new programs.
-They are part of the MN High School Sports League & compete in both basketball & football.
-They also have co-op sports in volleyball, soccer, & track & field.
-Robotics, drama, music, & a debate team have been growing in popularity, & they are open to new programming depending on student interest.
+Extracurriculars at ExHS continue to grow based on student passions.
+ExHS teams compete in basketball & football in the MN High School Sports League.
+The school also has co-op sports in volleyball, soccer, & track & field.
+Robotics, drama, music, & a debate team have become more popular, & ExHS is open to new extracurriculars depending on student interest.

 Extracurriculars Offered:

-Cultural Extracurriculars, Debate/Speech Clubs, Journalism/Newspaper Club, Music, STEM/STEAM Clubs, Sports, Theater, Visual Arts
+AV/Tech Clubs, Environmental/Outdoors Clubs, Journalism/Newspaper Clubs, Music, STEM/STEAM Clubs, Sports, Theater, Visual Arts Clubs

 Uniforms